ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 Because the Internet address and PID domains are completely separate, the question may arise as to which entity domain is the best for a property.
-In general, the Internet address domain is RECOMMENDED for properties that are closely related to the Internet address, or are associated with, and inherited through, blocks of addresses.
+In general, the Internet address domains are RECOMMENDED for properties that are closely related to the Internet address, or are associated with, and inherited through, blocks of addresses.